2121

 • Late Surrender

-When To Use Surrender
+When To Surrender in Blackjack

 Facing a Dealer's Strong Upcard: Surrender is often used when the dealer's upcard is an Ace (or a 10-value card), especially if your hand is weak.
 In this scenario, the dealer has a high probability of having a strong hand, and possibly a blackjack.
 Surrendering here would prevent you from losing your entire bet.